jd-116/klemis-kitchen-api/README.md

 #### Known Issues

 -   The current Docker-based hosting pattern occasionally sees transient connection issues in our staging environment that we're unsure of the cause.
 This may be related to the networking setup of the staging environment.
+-   The API currently only supports a single location

 ---